Samonum/LibDirectional/README.md

 cmake ..
 ```

-This should properly set up the example including all dependencies.
+This should properly set up the example including all dependencies upon which you can build it using your favourite compiler.

 ## Representations